launchtray/hatch/tools/hatch-cli/src/templates/microservice/template/README.md

 `LOG_FILE`
 - Specifies the file name that the application should log to on the server.
-- The application can override how the logfile is determined by injecting a filename using the `serverLogFile` token.
+- The application can override how the log file is determined by injecting a filename using the `serverLogFile` token.
 If this is done, `LOG_FILE` will only be obeyed if the application makes use of it via the value injected as `serverLogFile`.
 - If `serverLogFile` is not registered by the application, `LOG_FILE` will be used if set.
 Otherwise, `{app name}.log` will be used.

 `LOG_LEVEL`